memfault/interrupt/_drafts/cortex-m-breakpoints.md

 (gdb) c
 ```

-Neat, they all worked so a breakpoint was installed for our flash-based function, `dummy_function_1`, that was missing from the FPB configuration.
+Neat, they all worked so a breakpoint was installed for the flash-based function (`dummy_function_1`) that was missing from the FPB configuration.

-Let's dump the functions to examine if any instructions were modified:
+Let's dump the functions information to examine if any instructions were modified:

 ```
 shell> dump_dummy_funcs